 Pressure Relief Valve (10)

 If the pump is equipped with a pressure relief valve (10A), take note as to the direction in which the relief valve is mounted.
-To remove the relief valve, disengage the capscrews (B) securing the relief valve to the pump.
-The O-rings (O) may remain in the head (01A).
-Remove and discard the O-rings.
-For relief valve maintenance, see RELIEF VALVE DIS-ASSEMBLY followed by RELIEF VALVE REAS-SEMBLY at the end of this section.
+To remove the relief valve, remove the capscrews (B) securing the valve to the pump.